http://www.youtube.com/watch?v=oD-R_OeP6tU

 [edit] Plot summary

 Simulacron 3 is the story of a virtual city (total environment simulator) for marketing research, developed by a scientist to reduce the need for opinion polls.
-The computer-generated city simulation is so well-programmed, that, although the inhabitants have their own consciousness, they are unaware,
+The computer-generated city simulation is so well-programmed, that, although the inhabitants have their own consciousness, they are unaware,except for one, that they are only electronic impulses in a computer.

 http://en.wikipedia.org/wiki/Daniel_F._Galouye